Last updated: May 5, 2026

 - If the senior cannot direct care and needs a participant’s representative under CFSS, that same person cannot also be the CFSS worker.

-- The Elderly Waiver plus CDCS is the main self-directed waiver path for seniors age 65 and older.
+- The Elderly Waiver plus CDCS is the main self-directed waiver path for many seniors age 65 and older.

 - Alternative Care is the main senior program to ask about if the person is 65+ and not yet eligible for Medical Assistance.